 Back in 2008 we started working with some projects involving interaction design for large networks of connected products and services.
 Not Internet of Things-ish stuff, but in that direction.
 The challenge was to come up with a graphical user interface which was both scalable and very easy to understand.
-Or that was what we thought the challenge was to begin with.
+Or that was what we initially thought the challenge was.

 The scaling-part was difficult.
-A relatively small number of things, say ten fifteen or so connected multi media devices, was easy to design for, but hundreds of totally different kinds of devices, vehicles and appliances, environments plus a layer of various ubiquitous services and data sources was quickly becoming a bit messy.
-Apart from the obvious issues with limited screen real estate and graphical complexity, we discovered an implicit and more of a pedagogical problem: it wasn’t just the GUI that was hard to scale; in a way people’s minds didn’t scale either.
-And it is not that people are stupid.
-This has nothing to do with tech-savvy or IQ.
-It has to do with mental models and the ways we conceptually understand something.
-From the studies we conducted we found that people’s mental model of the Network as such didn't allow much complexity or scale at all.
+A relatively small number of things, say ten fifteen or so connected multi media devices are easy to design for, but hundreds of totally different kinds of devices, vehicles and appliances, environments plus a layer of various ubiquitous services and data sources quickly becomes very messy.
+Apart from the obvious issues with limited screen real estate and graphical complexity there is also an implicit pedagogical problem: it's not just the GUI that is hard to scale; in a way people’s minds doesn't scale either (and not because people are stupid).
+This has nothing to do with tech-savvy-ness or intelligence.
+It has to do with how we use mental models when we conceptualize and understand something.
+From the studies we conducted we found that people's mental model of the network as such didn't allow much complexity or scale at all.

 Mental models are internal images or representations of something which we use all the time to make sense of basically anything, so they play a fairly large role when it comes to legibility and understandability.
-People in general, myself included, have little clue about how networks actually work, but most of us try to guess anyway, consciously or not.
-So if something (say a system or technology) is opaque to us and it seems to just work by magic, we try to make sense of it anyway with a mental model.
+People in general, myself included, have very little knowledge about how networks actually work technically, but we would make rough guesses anyway, consciously or not.
+So if something (say a system or technology) is opaque to us and it seems to just work by magic, we try to make sense of it anyway by making our own mental model.
 We can often hear echoes of mental models in our language when we use metaphors, metonymies and figures of speech.
-When we for example talk about things like Wi-Fi, 3G or Bluetooth we call them wireless network technologies, relying on the image of a wire to give an idea of how it works and what it is.
+When we for example talk about things like Wi-Fi, 3G or Bluetooth we call them wireless network technologies, relying on the image of a wire, which is removed, to give an idea of how it works and what it is.

-And it was through talking to people we discovered something.
-It seemed like the general mental model of the network as such was something like “very many point-to-point connections”.
-In one way that is absolutely correct, the physical network infrastructure is a lot of cables connecting everything.
-But then most people don’t differentiate between what a network is (physically) and the mental model for how the networked objects works, which means that we tacitly understand the ”network-ness” of products and services in terms of serial point-to-point.
+And it was through talking to people we discovered that it seems like a general mental model of a network as such is something like "very many point-to-point connections".
+In one way that is absolutely correct, the physical network infrastructure consists a lot of cables connecting stuff.
+But then most people don't differentiate between what a network is physically and the mental model for how networked-ness works, which means that we tacitly understand the ”network-ness” of products and services in terms of series of point-to-point connections.

-This is quite different from the “continuous dynamic many-to-many interrelations” which was the characteristics of what we tried to design into our GUIs, and the implication was that nobody understood the value or capabilities of our concept prototypes.
-The mental model of point-to-point caused a mental blind spot making it difficult to imagine dynamic holistic and heterogeneous “total network-ness”.
-(I’ve previously written about how this may be a problem for the whole industry, here)
+This is quite different from the “continuous dynamic heterogenous many-to-many interrelations” which was what we tried to design for, and the implication was that nobody understood the value or capabilities of our concept prototypes.
+The mental model of point-to-point caused a mental blind spot making it difficult to imagine dynamic holistic and heterogeneous "total network-ness".
+(I've previously written about how this may be a problem for the whole industry, here)